yhchen24/Missing-Density-PDB/README.md

 * Data processing of PDB files.
 Features available to extract in this module include: protein sequences to DataFrame, resolution of experiment, maximum anisotropic B factor in protein, and number of hydrophobic/nonpolar/electrically charged/special case residues
 * Prediction of missing residue coordinates.
 * A sample dataset is available for use in this package for users that are new to PDB files
 * See `functional_spec.py` and `component_spec.py` in the doc folder for more information on function and components.

 ## Example
 ```
+# import packages
-import getdata
+import pdb_autofill as pdb
-import PDB_Data_Processing
+import warnings

-# downloads sample dataset from our drive into your local machine
-getdata.get_samples()
+# ignore warnings when there is a discontinuity in PDB file
+warnings.filterwarnings("ignore")

-# names of PDB files to explore
+# list the names of pdb files
-protein_list = ['1a0j', '1a3b', '1a7v', '1a09', '1a46', '1a52', '1a55', '1a95', '1ad4', '1adw']
+protein_list = ['1gey', '1gzc', '1ufo', '2hi2', '2jfk', '2o73', '2qqt', '2x82',
+                '2y39', '2z91', '3d5m', '3gem', '3qun', '3ueo', '4bal', '4msw',
+                '4wji', '4y79', '5uez', '7fdr']

+# list the directory
+directory = 'small_data/'

-# extract features of interest to dataframe
+# classify the protein of interest
-pdb.extracted_features('small_sample/', protein_list)
+protein_of_interest = 5 (number in the filename list)

+pdb.pdb_autofill(directory, protein_list, protein_of_interest
 ```